 - Individuals personality influences the situation to which they then react to

 Clinical Reference: Application of Learning Models in Therapies

 Step 1: development of fear

-Behavior therapy is especially used with anxiety disorder (phobia).
-Classical conditioning processes play a major role with the development of fear, whereas sustainability is achieved by operant conditioning.
+Behavior therapy is especially used with an anxiety disorder (phobia).
+Classical conditioning processes play a major role in the development of fear, whereas sustainability is achieved by operant conditioning.
 The linking of stimulus and reaction (such as fear of black cars, winding up in an accident) can be sustained for years through avoiding the anxiety-inducing stimulus.

 Step 2: analysis of behavior